-Red Caboose GP9 Frame Material: Aluminum vs Brass
+Red Caboose GP9 Frame in Aluminum vs Brass

 Aluminum vs Brass, I have seen some debate over the years touting brass as a superior frame material, but I have to disagree!